davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

   * Voting progresses in rounds, potentially infinitely many rounds
   * In each round, the vote is one-sided: either we choose this specific candidate, or we remain undecided

+Part 5 is about turning this into a write-many variable / state machine replication.
+We don't have to delve into the details, we basically just say

+1. Replicate a log where each entry is individually a write-once consensus variable
+2. Replaying the log deterministically rebuilds the state of any data structure
+3. Paxos includes further optimizations for this situation (multi-paxos)
+4. The way it does this is somewhat complex, and somewhat better factored in Raft